mcNets/UnoKeyboard/README.md

 ## Adding the Control to Your Project.

 The control is available as a NuGet package [Nuget package](https://www.nuget.org/packages/UnoKeyboard) or can be integrated from the [Github source code](https://github.com/mcNets/UnoKeyboard).

+### How should I use the Control?

+The keyboard can be used in two different ways:

+- Using the AddKeyboard extension method.
+- Using a XAML control.

+If your project uses the default frame navigation, I would recommend using the AddKeyboard extension method.
+This method automatically shows and hides the keyboard when a TextBox gains or loses focus.
+On the other hand, if you prefer more control over the keyboard or if you are using other navigation methods, use the XAML control instead.

 ### Using the AddKeyboard Extension Method